serverless/blog/posts/2017-07-24-anatomy-of-a-serverless-app.md

 So, we have come full circle - starting with some boilerplate code, customizing a function, adding an HTTP endpoint, testing it locally, deploying it to AWS and finally running it live using the HTTP endpoint.

-By the way, to remove the service, you can simple do `sls remove`.
+To remove the service, you can simply do `sls remove`.

 > **Takeaway**: We did all this without thinking about servers or infrastructure, or how we will deploy the service after we are done with development.
 It just happened as part of our development workflow.
-Imagine, the developer just focused on coding his business requirements, experimenting with features, and getting a quick feedback cycle without worrying about deployment or provisioning infrastructure.
-That is the power and essence of development using serverless.
+The developer just focused on coding their business requirements, experimenting with features, and getting a quick feedback cycle - without worrying about deployment or provisioning infrastructure.
+That is the power and essence of serverless development.

 ### Implementing the Email Service